rdjong80/scala/README.md

 paste the following in the crontab file

 `@reboot /opt/xlarig/xlarig --donate-level 1 -o POOL_ADDRESS -u YOUR_WALLET_ADDRESS_HERE -p WORKER_NAME -a panthera –k `

+## Ubuntu

+For installing on Ubuntu server OS, the steps and prerequisites are basically the same, however on a clean install of ubuntu ( server 22.04 LTS ) i ran into some issues before i could run XLArig.